 Also, did you know that in Belgium, nearly every beer has its own corresponding branded glass?

-Belgians believe the shape of the glass is important for enhancing each beer’s unique flavour, so if you want to drink your beer at home like a Belgian would, then grab the glass to match when buying your beer souvenir!
+Belgians believe the shape of the glass is important for enhancing each beer’s unique flavour, so if you want to drink your beer at home like a Belgian would then grab the glass to match when buying your beer souvenir!

-Where to buy Belgian beer souvenirs
+Where to buy authentic Belgian beer

 With over 100 breweries in Belgium, you won’t have to hunt high and low for a beer souvenir.